Cole’s 4-for-4 Vision is an Affordable, Safe, Innovative and Fair City for Every Neighbor.

 Greater Density & Zoning Reform

-Relax outdated zoning requirements to enable the creation of more multi-family homes, ADUs (Accessory Dwelling Units), and “missing middle” housing.
+Relax outdated zoning requirements to enable the creation of more multi-family homes, SRO’s (single resident occupancy) and “missing middle” housing.

 Encourage transit-oriented development to accommodate growing populations without straining existing infrastructure.